 Olive Burd / Money; Getty Images

-Roughly 68 million Americans receive Social Security benefits every month, including almost 9 out of every 10 people age 65 and up.
+Roughly 68 million Americans receive Social Security benefits every month, including about 9 out of every 10 people age 65 and up.
 Social Security funds aren't just for older folks, though.
 Payments go out to retirees, survivors of late workers, those with little to no resources, disabled workers, the blind, dependents and more.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer